 By using the TutorCruncher and TimeCruncher website and services (herein after the “Services”) you are agreeing to be bound by the following terms and conditions ("Terms of Service").
 TutorCruncher Ltd (Company No. 08385970) is registered in England and Wales at The Food Exchange, New Covent Garden Market, London, SW8 5EL.

 TutorCruncher reserves the right to update and change the Terms of Service, at any time.
-TutorCruncher will make reasonably efforts to inform you about any changes to these terms of service.
+TutorCruncher will make reasonable efforts to inform you about any changes to these terms of service.

 These terms of service apply to any person (such as a self-employed tutor) or business (such as an agency) with a TutorCruncher company account ("you").
 Some clauses relate to both you and any user who you intentionally or unintentionally give access to TutorCruncher (herein after "your users").

-Any new features that augment or enhance the current Service, including the release of new tools, new functionality, website features or other resources, shall be subject to the Terms of Service.
+Any new features that augment or enhance the current Service, including the release of new tools, new functionality (including, without limitation, the receipt and disbursement of payments), website features or other resources, shall be subject to the Terms of Service.

 To be clear from the outset, by using our Services (including our site), you confirm that you accept these terms of use and that you agree to comply with them.
 If you do not agree to these terms, you must not use our Services.
 We recommend that you print a copy of these terms for future reference.
 Continued use of the Service after any changes in future to these Terms of Service shall constitute your consent to such changes.